Zinghoppers

 The Zinghoppers are a multi-platform children's brand that focuses on creating content for preschoolers and families.
 The show includes three animal characters: Olo, Coconuts and Penelope.
 The Zinghoppers have released CDs, DVDs and maintain an active international tour schedule.

 The characters and songs were developed by a team of Early Childhood Educators from the University of Minnesota and the Mayo Clinic.

 In 2007, the Zinghoppers performed their first professional shows at the Mall of America, Minnesota State Fair, South Dakota State Fair, and released their first CD, "Hop, Hop, Hop".
 Later that year, the band relocated from Minneapolis, Minnesota to Phoenix, Arizona to film a season of The Zinghoppers Show for a local Arizona Public Broadcasting Service (PBS) Public television station affiliate.
 This series was very low-budget and is currently out of circulation.

 The Zinghoppers moved to Nashville in 2009 and were instantly popular with families and many local celebrities.
 Nicole Kidman, Keith Urban, Brad Paisley, Kimberly Williams-Paisley and members of Kings of Leon have all been spotted in the audience of Zinghoppers shows.
 In 2012 the group performed two sold out shows at the historic Franklin Theatre and Mike Wolfe, star of American Pickers brought his family to the show.
-The group was named "Nashville's Best Kids' Entertainers" for an unprecedented four years in a row (2009, 2010, 2011 and 2012) by the readers of Parent Magazine.
+The group was named "Nashville's Best Kids' Entertainers" for an unprecedented four years in a row (2009, 2010, 2011 and 2012) by the readers of Parents magazine.

 In 2011, the band toured on behalf of the US Pentagon on a 19 country world tour - performing for US military families serving in Europe, the Mediterranean and the Middle East.
 That same year, the Zinghoppers hosted the first-ever web concert for families at the Kennedy Center for Performing Arts in Washington DC.
 They are the only children's group ever invited to play the legendary Bluebird Cafe in Nashville, TN.